Force over Distance: Chapter 9

 TJ turned back to her console.

 Young pushed away from the wall and approached Rush.
-"Nice work," he offered, when he was within arms length of the scientist.
+“Nice work,” he offered.

 “Thank you.”
 Rush’s tone was cool.

 They looked at each other in silence.
 Young watched Rush’s eyes lose focus, then snap back.